 When you buy tickets at the entrance to this garden, they hand you a complimentary audio guide.
 Using satellite technology to detect your location, you get interesting stories, all in perfect English, as you stroll through this green and lush garden.
 Loved it!

-There are several lakes in the garden, and at the biggest one, there are some cosy, old Japanese tea houses.
+There are several lakes in the garden, and at the biggest one, there are some cozy, old Japanese tea houses.
 We had some delicious green tea and Japanese cake here while enjoying the beautiful and peaceful surroundings overlooking the lake and the garden.

 Drinking tea in Japan is something special, there are certain rules as to how you should sit, how you should drink, how to hold the cup and so on.
 There are written explanations handed out at the tea house, so don´t worry. 🙂